Matura: Italy

-The students who are able to reach 100 points without needing a bonus can be awarded the "lode" (cum laude) praise by the examination board.
+The students who are able to reach 100 points without needing a bonus can be awarded the lode ("cum laude") praise by the examination board.

-In Kosovo
+Kosovo

-In Kosovo Testi i Maturës Shtetërore/Državni maturski ispit (the State Mature Exam) is mandatory for every high school student in order to get the high school certificate.
+In Kosovo, Testi i Maturës Shtetërore/Državni maturski ispit (the State Mature Exam) is mandatory for every high school student in order to get the high school certificate.
 Without passing the Matura Exam, one cannot apply to any university within Kosovo.
 It has different number of questions per subject, depending on the High School's profile.

 It is held every year in June, and with the latest reforms, there are two tests, on two different days: